butcherg/rawproc/README.md

 The check box by each manipulation sets the display to that manipulation's result.
 So, you can set the display and go to any previous (or subsequent) manipulation and play with it, seeing the result at the checked manipulation.
-A kinda goofy way to display, but I'm warming to it... :)  Crop is the exception to this behavior; if you want to see the actual cropped image, you have to check a subsequent manipulation.
+A kinda goofy way to display, but I'm warming to it... :)

 This code is licensed for widespread use under the terms of the GPL.